 Orthopedic surgeons are now achieving excellent results with patellofemoral joint replacement, Dr. Shubin Stein notes, results that are comparable to those achieved with a total knee replacement.

-For many of these patients, the promise of a problem-free period of 10 years or more is acceptable.
+For many of these patients, the promise of a decrease in pain and an improvement in function for years to come is acceptable.
 If a total knee replacement becomes necessary, their partial knee replacement will not compromise the results of this subsequent surgery.

 With a range of effective non-operative and surgical procedures available, people with patellofemoral disorders now have a better chance of returning to pain-free function than ever before.
 However, because patellofemoral pain and instability can easily progress to patellofemoral arthritis if left untreated, individuals with these symptoms are advised to seek early evaluation.